devopsdymyr/audio-transcription/GITHUB_SETUP.md

 ## Step 1: Create Repository on GitHub

 1. Go to https://github.com/new
-2. Repository name: `audio-transcription-cli`
+2. Repository name: `audio-transcription`
-3. Description: `Real-time audio transcription CLI using LFM2-Audio-1.5B model with microphone recording support`
+3. Description: `Real-time audio transcription using LFM2-Audio-1.5B model with microphone recording support`
 4. Visibility: **Public** ✅
 5. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 6. Click "Create repository"